-Events like the World Eskimo-Indian Olympics, Golden Days, year-round First Friday art shows, the Festival of Native Arts, the Yukon Quest International Sled Dog Race and the Iron Dog all illustrate the story of the Tanana Valley.
+Events like the World Eskimo-Indian Olympics, Golden Days, year-round First Friday art shows, the Festival of Native Arts, the Midnight Sun Festival, the Yukon Quest International Sled Dog Race and the Iron Dog all illustrate the story of the Tanana Valley.

 Visit diverse venues that offer contemporary and traditional art, live music and theatre, Alaska Native cultural events, creative food and drink and historical exhibits about Fairbanks and the surrounding area.